 After gaining permission from the farmer whose land the tree had fallen on, I selected the section I was interested in and chain sawed the piece down to a size that was manageable but maintained the bulk and features that I required.

-Once I had lugged this piece of oak back to my studio I could start the process of roughing out the basic shape.
-As with most of my work, I had produced a Plasticine maquette of the gorilla bust (in this case at about one third scale) and I could now use this to refer to while carving..
+Once I had manhandled this piece of oak back to my studio I could start the process of roughing out the basic shape.
+As with most of my work, I had produced a plasticine maquette of the gorilla bust (in this case at about one third scale) and I could now use this to refer to while carving..

 Observant readers will notice that something happened to both the colour and quantity of my hair (see left) during the intervening years since my adventures in the Congo.